ccceye/SSH/Using-Ed25519-SSH-Key.md

 +-----------------+
 ```

-### Change SSH configuration (server)
+## Change SSH configuration (server)

-Next step is changing the sshd_config file.
+Next step is changing the **sshd_config file**.
 Add the new host key type:

 `HostKey /etc/ssh/ssh_host_ed25519_key`

-Remove any of the other HostKey settings that are defined.
+**Remove** any of the other HostKey settings that are defined.

-### Client Configuration
+## Client Configuration

 After configuring the server, it is time to do the client.
 We have to create a new key first.
 Make sure that your ssh-keygen is also up-to-date, to support the new key type.

-Note: the tilde (~) is an alias for your home directory and expanded by your shell.
+*Note: the tilde (~) is an alias for your home directory and expanded by your shell.*

 ```
 $ ssh-keygen -t ed25519 -C "michael@linux-audit.com"